ministryotech/backbone-ribs/README.md

 # README #

-Backbone Ribs is an extension project which adds an additional layer of functionality to Backbone that simplifies creation of basic types of views, adds more granular JSON handling and separates concerns further by separating Views from Regions (see Views and regions below for details) which enables propper garbage handling without having to roll it all yourself.
+Backbone Ribs is an extension project which adds an additional layer of functionality to Backbone that simplifies creation of basic types of views, adds more granular JSON handling and separates concerns further by separating Views from Regions (see Views and regions below for details) which enables proper garbage handling without having to roll it all yourself.

 ### Common Extensions ###
 Many of the Ribs versions of the core Backbone objects listed below are extended by implementing one or more of the following extensions.